Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: DDOP-BASED MODELING AND ERROR CHARACTERIZATION

 \subsection{Multi-Epoch Doppler Shift Signal Model}

-Unlike GNSS, where multiple satellites are simultaneously available, many LEO systems usually provide only a single observable satellite at most epochs.
-Consequently, if such satellite is to be used for positioning purposes, the problem must be formulated as that of a single-satellite multi-epoch estimation problem.
-This can easily be done by collecting a set of $M$ measurements and staking them into vector into an ($M\times 1$) vector $\mathbf{z}=[\dot\rho(t_1),\dot\rho(t_2),\ldots,\dot\rho(t_M)]^T$, so that Eq. (\ref{eqDopShift}) becomes
+Unlike conventional GNSS positioning, where multiple satellites are usually observed simultaneously, a LEO-based positioning scenario may provide only one observable satellite at a given epoch.
+Therefore, positioning with a single LEO satellite must rely on a multi-epoch formulation, in which Doppler measurements are accumulated as the satellite moves along its pass.
+This can easily be done by collecting a set of $M$ measurements and stacking them into an ($M\times 1$) vector $\mathbf{z}=[\dot\rho(t_1),\dot\rho(t_2),\ldots,\dot\rho(t_M)]^T$, so that Eq. (\ref{eqDopShift}) becomes